- Recovery Library

 Mental Health Nursing

 The annual Collab Conference showcases the specialist practice of mental health nursing, and the ways it contributes to better health outcomes for consumers of mental health services.
-It welcomes graduate, ‘beginner’ and long-time nurses, nursing students and nursing academics alike.

 An online repository of tools, case studies, reflection and research in support of recovery-oriented practiceVisit